Yashas14/Client-Server/README.md

 - **📂 Structured File Handling**: Organizes client-server requests and responses, ensuring clean and efficient file exchange when required.

 **Technologies Used:**
-- **Python**: The core programming language used for building the client-server communication model.
+- **Java**: The core programming language used for building the client-server communication model.
 - **Sockets**: Network socket programming is leveraged to establish the communication channel between the client and server.
 - **Multithreading**: Allows the server to handle multiple clients concurrently, enhancing the efficiency of the system.